4ms/metamodule-docs-website/docs/using_metamodule.md

 Note that the mapping will be created in the currently active knobset, and will replace any existing non-MIDI mapping.
-Use the [Knob Set Shortcut] in conjunction with this shortcut if you want to create mappings in multiple knob sets.
+Use the [Knob Set Shortcut](shortcuts.md) in conjunction with this shortcut if you want to create mappings in multiple knob sets.

+If you want to quickly map MIDI events to parameters, see [Shortcuts](shortcuts.md)

 ### **Remove a mapping shortcut**